Ty France Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (88 total, one per game).
+- Giants pitchers combine to surrender 90 home runs (one per game), the eighth-fewest in baseball.

-- The righty last pitched on Thursday against the Toronto Blue Jays, when he went six innings, allowing two earned runs while giving up three hits.
+- The right-hander's last time out came on Friday against the New York Mets, when he went five innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.